jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

     <figcaption>Network graph of trade volume of both soybeans and beef</figcaption>
 </figure>

+The network of integrated world soybean and beef trade shows how the world trade on those items are forming their own communities.

+- Green colored node countries

+France, United Kindom of Great Britain and Northern Ireland, Serbia, Netherlands, Romania, Belgium, Portugal, Greece, Austria, Sweden, Spain, Italy, Szechia, etc.

+Those are European countires, and this shows how they are connected through world trade, not only in continent.

+- Blue colored node countries

+US, mainland China, Brazil, Canada, Taiwanese China, Thailand, Philippines, Argentina, Japan, India, Argentina, Hong Kong, Guatemala, etc.

+Those are Asian, American countries, and this shows how Asia and American countries are mainstream and broad community in world trade.

+- Brown colored countries

+United Arab Emirates, Kazakhstan, Turkiye, Jordan

+Those are middle east countries, and this shows how those locally close countries interact by world trade on soybeans and beef.

+- Grey colored countries

+South Africa, Botswana, Zambia, etc.

+Those are mostly african countries, and this shows how they are connected within one continent, Africa.
+However, that community is not so mainstream, more close to outsiders.

 ### Interactive soybean and beef world trade flow visualization

 <iframe src="/assets/soybean_trade_map.html" width="100%" height="600px"></iframe>

+This is Global soybean trade interactive network graph.
+You can hover for country names, zoom in and out to observe.

 <iframe src="/assets/beef_trade_map.html" width="100%" height="600px"></iframe>

+This is Global beef trade interactive network graph.
+You can hover for country names, zoom in and out to observe.

+Look through how world soybeans and beef trade are different in volume by region, or continent.

 ## Explanation of analysis

 ## Showing codes + result